cloudlinux/cloudlinux-doc-test/docs/kb/FAQ/README.md

 Reverting is possible only if EasyApache 3 was previously installed, and then converted to EasyApache 4.
 If cPanel was originally installed with EasyApache 4, there is no way to convert to EasyApache 3.

-## CloudLinux OS Installation Wizard FAQ
+## CloudLinux OS Installation Wizard

 - **Why do I need to install CageFS if I want to enable PHP Selector?**